 - Detached reinforcement bars

-- Cracked soldering joints
+- Cracked, softened, or broken soldering joints

 The Commercial Stained Glass Restoration Process